stratisproject/FederatedSidechains/Requirements/cross-chain-transfer.md

 There are two main reasons for building transactions deterministically.
 1. To allow for each member to independently build the exact same transaction, and therefore ensure that the federation members will never need to sign a UTXO more than once.
 This is for security reasons.
-2. To simplify the processes of sharing signaturs (a none determininstic approach means a leader needs to create a session for the transfer and coordinate with peers to sign it).
+2. To simplify the processes of sharing signatures (a non-deterministic approach means a leader needs to create a session for the transfer and coordinate with peers to sign it).

-Assuming members are synced and have the same view of the multisig address (the collection of UTXOs) then using a predefined algorithem every member can generate the transfer transaction, sign with their key and broadcast to the other members (possibly its enought to only broadcast to the current leader).
+Assuming members are synced and have the same view of the multisig address (the collection of UTXOs) then using a predefined algorithm every member can generate the transfer transaction, sign with their key and broadcast to the other members (possibly it's enough to only broadcast to the current leader).
 It may be that in order to use a multisig UTXO the algorithem will require it to be burried under enough blocks, to avoid reorgs and ensure that all member have the same view of the UTXO list.

 **The algorithm to select UTXOs:**